Morgan’s Personification Technique

 Some authors can take our breath away when we least expect it.
-C. E. Morgan did just that when I first read the following two sentences in her novel All the Living:
+C. E. Morgan did just that when I first read the following two sentences in her novel All the Living, that use personification.

 The school carried her into a deeper cleavage of the mountains than the one she had known at her uncle’s trailer, which jagged out like an aluminum finger from a limestone wall topped by firs, bone out of bone.
 There the night carried on and on until ten in the morning, then the tip of the finger finally burned with its first sun.

 In this short paragraph, Morgan breathes life into the main character’s (Aloma’s) school, her uncle’s trailer, the mountains, and the fir trees.
 She presents vivid, lifelike images that draw me in and help me connect emotionally with the scene while also enabling me to imagine it with clarity.
 It’s easier to be more closely entwined (on an emotional level and an artistic level) with cleavage, fingers, and bones than the objects being personified.
 These sentences are intimate and carnal and establish a sensual, bodily tone in the work.
 When I see the picture of the mountains, the school, the trailer, and the trees; Morgan’s personification and description help me imagine specific details of this story’s place that I wouldn’t imagine if she wrote, “The school was deeper in the mountains than her uncle’s trailer by the limestone wall and fir trees.”